wavemotion-dave/ds-emu-setup/README.md

 Enjoy!

 # Addendum - if it doesn't work
-It's possible that you have an older DSi that needs an older Camera Exploit.
+It's possible that you have a DSi that needs an different Camera Exploit.
+There are two (I provided the more common of the two in my ZIP file above)

-If that's the case, download this older pit.bin:  https://dsi.cfw.guide/assets/files/memory_pit/256/pit.bin
+If that's the case, download this alternate pit.bin file:  https://dsi.cfw.guide/assets/files/memory_pit/256/pit.bin

 And on the SD card, place it into the /TWL-Template/private/ds/app/484E494A$ directory (replacing the version that is in there).